teivah/cracking/README.md

 ## Linked list

-Make sure to ask during the interview whether it is a single or a doubly list
+A linked list can be single or doubly (reference to the previous and the next)

 Runner technique: second pointer moving slower or faster than the first one.
 E.g. a second pointer moving to 2 elements instead of 1

+* Insert cost: head or tail O(1) otherwise O(n)
+* Delete cost: head or tail O(1) otherwise O(n)
+* Search cost: O(n)

+## Hash table

+Hash function + linked lists

+### Interview

+Make sure to ask during the interview whether it is a single or a doubly list

 If you're having trouble solving a liked list problem, you should explore if a recursive approach will work

-Recursive algo: at least O(n) space (due to recursive calls)

 ## Stacks and Queues

-* Stack: LIFO
+* Stack: LIFO (books) => Stack
-* Queue: FIFO
+* Queue: FIFO (waiting line) => LinkedList

 Stack are useful with recursivity

+Both can be implemented using a linked list

 Stack & queue: not constant access to the ith item but constant access with add and remove